 Please check with individual schools about their scholarship and entrance selection process.

-Also, there are many other factors that can affect your child’s performance on the day of a scholarship/entrance exam: whether they have a good night’s sleep; any pressure they feel to do well; and their motivation.
+There are many factors that can affect your child’s performance on the day of a scholarship/entrance exam: whether they have a good night’s sleep; any pressure they feel to do well; and their motivation.

 The best advice is to ensure that your child is as relaxed as possible, and that they try to do their best.